MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 ## To find the add-in

 1. In Outlook Web App, open an email message.
-2. Select the swirl in the top-right corner of the email message, next to the **Reply** button.
+2. Select the swirl in the top-right corner of the email message:

 ![Productivity insights](images/mya/overview/productivity-insights.png)

 Here are some insights that you might see:

  * **Book focus time** – blurb of when it shows and what it does
- * **To Do Reminders** – blurb of when it shows and what it does
+ * **To-do reminders** – blurb of when it shows and what it does
- * **Unread Email** – blurb of when it shows and what it does
+ * **Unread email** – blurb of when it shows and what it does
  * **Meeting prep** – blurb of when it shows and what it does
  * **Missing 1:1s** – blurb of when it shows and what it does

 ## Privacy by design

 Your insights are private, personal, and only you can see them.
-Learn more about how [Microsoft protects your privacy](/workplaceanalytics/myanalytics/overview/privacy-guide.md).
+Learn more about how [Microsoft protects your privacy](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/overview/privacy-guide).